A catch for collectors

 young adult fiction

 She’s most famous for her non-stop, unassisted circumnavigation while 16 years old – but Jessica Watson’s new horizons, a website and her writing, are sure to bring her new followers.
 In Indigo Blue, Watson’s young adult novel, fable, history and adventure combine to make an intriguing story that’s perfect to read over a weekend by…

 Search for justice

 in the tropics

-Cruising yachts passing Queensland's Magnetic Island and Palm Island further north are, at first, probably more focussed on the weather and the water and the blessed landscape than on the social and cultural issues of the area.
-But sooner or later any moderately curious person would become interested in the lives of the communities who…
+Cruisers passing Queensland's Magnetic Island and Palm Island further north are, at first, probably more focussed on the weather and the water and the blessed landscape than on the social and cultural issues of the area.
+But sooner or later any moderately curious person would become interested in the lives of the communities who host…

 A dive to the